 |Customer service by telephone||✔️||✔️|

-Like Tide, Revolut provides support via the app for members on the free plan.
-Business customers on both the Grow and Scale plans can access 24/7 priority support experts who are on hand to answer any queries.
+Like Tide, Revolut provides in-app support for members on their free plan.
+Business customers on any Revolut plan can also access 24/7 support.

 Tide vs Revolut in conclusion: similar yet different